sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

 <center>{% include image.html url="http://i.imgur.com/3TB7hB2.jpg" description="Model accuracy" size="800" %}</center>

 Congratulations!
 You've gotten through this tutorial.
 Hopefully you understand how you can take advantage of large classification networks now.
-With this knowledge you should be able to classify large datasets quickly.
-You should also be able to find other deep networks and try transfer learning with them.
+You can use any dataset thats structured with label based folders.
+With this knowledge you should also be able to find other networks and try transfer learning with them.
 See what kind of results you can get between different networks.

 # Full code
 https://github.com/sdeck51/CNNTutorials/blob/master/5.%20TransferLearning_Tutorial/TransferLearningWithInception.ipynb